spine-tools/Spine-Toolbox/docs/source/getting_started.rst

    required and optional input files, and expected output files.
 Once a Tool specification is added to a project, it can then be associated to a **Tool** item for its execution as part of the project workflow.

-In the *Project* dock widget, click on the 'add tool specification button' (|add_tool_specification|) just below the *Tool specifications* list, and select **New** from the popup menu.
+In the *toolbar*, click on the *add tool button* (|add_tool_specification|), and select **Create Tool Specification...** from the popup menu.
 The *Edit Tool specification* form will appear.
 Follow the instructions below to create a minimal Tool specification:

-- Type 'hello_world' in the *Type name here...* field.
+* Type 'hello_world' in the *Type name here...* field.
-- Select 'Python' from the *Select type...* dropdown list,
+* Select 'Python' from the *Select type...* dropdown list,
-- Click on the |file| button right next to the field that reads *Add main program file here...*, and select the option **Make new main program** from the popup menu.
+* Click on the |file| button right next to the field that reads *Add main program file here...*, and select the option **Make new main program** from the popup menu.
-- A file browser dialog should open.
+* A file browser dialog should open.
 Name the file *hello_world.py* and save it in a folder of your choice, e.g. in 'hello world'

 After this, the *Edit Tool specification* form should be looking similar to this: